apache/jena-site/source/documentation/geosparql/__index.md

 All three spatial relation families are supported: _Simple Feature_, _Egenhofer_ and _RCC8_.

 Indexing and caching of spatial objects and relations is performed _on-demand_ during query execution.
 Therefore, set-up delays should be minimal.
+Spatial indexing is available based on the _STRtree_ from the JTS library.
+The _STRtree_ is readonly once built and contributions of a _QuadTree_ implementation are welcome.

 Benchmarking of the implementation against Strabon and Parliament has found it to be comparable or quicker.
 The benchmarking used was the Geographical query and dataset (http://geographica.di.uoa.gr/).
-Publication of the benchmarking results are forthcoming.

 ## Additional Features
 The following additional features are also provided: